adoptium/temurin-build/RELEASING.md

    - Find the milestone build row, and click the "Grid" link
    - Check all tests are "Green", and if not "hover" over the icon and follow the Jenkins link to triage the errors...
    - Raise issues either at:
-     - [temurin-build](https://github.com/adoptium/temurin-build) or [openjdk-tests](https://github.com/AdoptOpenJDK/openjdk-tests) (for Adopt build or test issues)
+     - [temurin-build](https://github.com/adoptium/temurin-build) or [openjdk-tests](https://github.com/AdoptOpenJDK/openjdk-tests) (for Adoptium build or test issues)
      - [ci-jenkins-pipelines](https://github.com/adoptium/ci-jenkins-pipelines) (for jenkins pipelines specific issues)
      - [eclipse/openj9](https://github.com/eclipse-openj9/openj9) (for OpenJ9 issues)
 1. Discuss failing tests with [Shelley Lambert](https://github.com/smlambert)
 1. Once all AQA tests on all platforms have been signed off, then nightly tests can be re-enabled.
 See the notes on checking the regeneration job worked in step 1.
 1. If "good to publish", then get permission to publish the release from the Adoptium PMC members, discussion is via the Adoptium [#release](https://adoptium.slack.com/messages/CLCFNV2JG) Slack channel.
-1. Once permission has been obtained, run the [openjdk_release_tool](https://ci.adoptopenjdk.net/job/build-scripts/job/release/job/refactor_openjdk_release_tool/) to publish the releases to github (restricted access - if you can't see this link, you don't have access).
+1. Once permission has been obtained, run the [openjdk_release_tool](https://ci.adoptopenjdk.net/job/build-scripts/job/release/job/refactor_openjdk_release_tool/) to publish the releases to GitHub (restricted access - if you can't see this link, you don't have access).
 It is *strongly recommended* that you run first with the `DRY_RUN` checkbox enabled and check the output to verify that the correct list of files you expected are picked up.
-   - `TAG`: (github binaries published name)  e.g. `jdk-11.0.5+9` or `jdk-11.0.5+9_openj9-0.nn.0` for OpenJ9 releases.
+   - `TAG`: (GitHub binaries published name)  e.g. `jdk-11.0.5+9` or `jdk-11.0.5+9_openj9-0.nn.0` for OpenJ9 releases.
 If doing a point release, add that into the name e.g. for a `.3` release use something like these (NOTE that for OpenJ9 the point number goes before the openj9 version): `jdk8u232-b09.3` or `jdk-11.0.4+11.3_openj9-0.15.1`
    - `VERSION`: (select version e.g. `jdk11`)
    - `UPSTREAM_JOB_NAME`: (build-scripts/openjdkNN-pipeline)
    - `UPSTREAM_JOB_NUMBER`: (the job number of the build pipeline under build-scripts/openjdkNN-pipeline) e.g. 86